RationAI/mirax-importer/server/README.md

 system works as intended and stores logs and files to desired folders.

-Modify ``job.sh`` to perform custom stuff with the uploaded data immediately.
+Modify ``conversion_job.sh`` to perform custom stuff with the uploaded data immediately.
 Modify ``analysis_job.sh`` to perform custom stuff with the uploaded data on request.

 The trickiest part is the server setup so that all rights and configuration limits